Yubico/yubikit-swift/YubiKit/YubiKit/YubiKit.docc/Resources/OATHSampleCode.md

 The sample project consist of two views.
 One that list the OATH codes calculated, either using USB-C, Lightning or NFC.
 The other view simply displays the version number of the YubiKey.
 This view also supports all three connection types.

+> Note: This is only a sample project and there is currently no handling for password protected YubiKeys.

+## OATH view

 The main function of the OATH part of the app is the `startWiredConnection()` function.
 This will cancel any previous `wiredConnectionTask` and create a new one.
 In the Task it will use the ``ConnectionHelper`` to start waiting for a wired connection.
 Depending on the device this will either be a ``LightningConnection`` or a ``SmartCardConnection``.